stickel/lwr-prototype/README.md

 ## Run on Dev

-In order to get this running on a dev environment change into this directory (`cd lwr-prototype`), install the dependencies (`yarn install`), then run `yarn dev`.
+In order to get this running on a dev environment change into this directory (`cd lwr-prototype`) and install the dependencies (`yarn install`).

+Once you've got the node modules installed, run `yarn assets` to copy the SLDS assets from the node module to `src/assets`.
+This is a required step for the styles, icons, and tokens to be available.

+Now you can run `yarn dev`.
 This should build the files and start on `localhost:3000` with hotswapping turned on.

+With that, you're ready to go.
+Load up the path you're working on and get to prototyping.

 ## Run on Heroku